Nidha5104/self-pruning-neural-network/README.md

 | **OneCycleLR scheduler** | Fast warm-up + cosine annealing improves final accuracy by 1–3% over flat LR |
 | **Label smoothing (0.1)** | Prevents overconfidence, improves calibration and generalisation |
 | **Mixed precision (AMP)** | 2× training speedup on CUDA with minimal accuracy impact |

 ---

-## Observations

-1. **Sparsity increases monotonically with λ.** The L1 penalty drives more gates below threshold for larger λ, as expected.

-2. **Accuracy drops gracefully.** The gap between λ=1e-5 and λ=5e-4 is typically 4–8%, while sparsity jumps from ~15% to ~75%.
-This confirms the network learns to retain only essential connections.

-3. **Gate histogram is bimodal.** After training with any non-trivial λ, the gate distribution shows a large spike near 0 (pruned) and a smaller cluster near 1 (retained).
-This is the signature of successful pruning.

-4. **Layer-wise sparsity varies.** The first `PrunableLinear(8192→1024)` layer tends to prune the most connections, since many of the 8192 input features are redundant.
-The final classification layer retains more connections.

----